O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 This intellectual arrogance manifests itself, above all, in the refusal to accept imperfection as a structural given of human existence.
 For the revolutionary, every limitation is interpreted as oppression.
 The very idea of human nature becomes suspect, as it implies restrictions that cannot be eliminated by decree.
 Thus, the revolutionary project undertakes an impossible task: to liberate man from himself.

 From a psychological point of view, revolutionary hubris is intimately linked to the inability to deal with one's own finitude.
-Admitting limits implies recognizing that not all evils can be corrected, that not all injustices can be eliminated without creating worse ones, and that suffering is part of the human condition.
+Acknowledging limitations implies recognizing that not all evils can be corrected, that not all injustices can be eliminated without creating worse ones, and that suffering is part of the human condition.
 For many modern minds, this acceptance is intolerable.
-The revolution, then, offers symbolic compensation: the illusion of absolute control, the fantasy of total redemption, the promise of historical meaning.
+Revolution then offers symbolic compensation: the illusion of absolute control, the fantasy of total redemption, the promise of historical meaning.

-The punishment of revolutionary hubris, as tradition teaches, is not arbitrary.
-It stems from the very structure of reality.
-Societies subjected to totalizing projects collapse not because the universe is cruel, but because human complexity does not tolerate violent simplifications.
+The punishment of revolutionary hubris, as tradition teaches, stems from the very structure of reality.
+Societies subjected to totalizing projects collapse because human complexity does not tolerate violent simplifications.
 The modern nemesis takes the form of tyranny, misery, social fragmentation, and existential emptiness.

-The conservative critique of hubris is not an appeal to conformism, but a call for lucidity; it reminds us that every civilization rests on a delicate balance.
-Whenever this balance is broken in the name of an absolute promise, the price is paid not by ideologues, but by entire generations thrown into chaos.
+Conservative criticism of hubris reminds us that every civilization rests on a delicate balance.
+Whenever this balance is broken in the name of an absolute promise, the price is paid by entire generations thrown into chaos.

-Every time man tries to occupy the place of God, or of reality itself, the result is not the promised liberation, but the repetition of the same tragedy.
+Every time man tries to take the place of God, or of reality itself, the result is the repetition of the same tragedy.

-This stance does not arise from fear of change, but from the historical awareness that the greatest human tragedies were not produced by prudence, but by enthusiasm.
+This stance stems from the historical awareness that the greatest human tragedies have been produced by enthusiasm.
 The 20th century remains an irrefutable witness to this truth; never have so many been killed in the name of such well-intentioned ideas.
-The utopias that promised to liberate humanity ended up enslaving it; the revolutions that swore to create the "new" needed to destroy everything that made human life recognizable.
+The utopias that promised to liberate man ended up enslaving him, the revolutions that swore to create the "new" needed to destroy everything that made human life recognizable.

-Conservatism arises precisely as a refusal to participate in this collective illusion, as a silent resistance to the temptation to replace reality.
+Conservatism arises precisely as a refusal to participate in this collective illusion, as resistance to the temptation to replace reality.

-Critique of ideologized academicism has shown that much of contemporary revolutionary thought survives not by the strength of its arguments, but by the institutional shielding that protects it from confrontation with reality.
-When philosophy abdicates the search for truth and transforms itself into conceptual militancy, it ceases to illuminate human experience and begins to obscure it.
-Conservatism, in this scenario, reappears as an almost subversive gesture: demanding that ideas be judged by their consequences, not by their declared intentions.
+The critique of ideologized academicism has shown that much of contemporary revolutionary thought survives thanks to the institutional shielding that protects it from confronting reality.
+When philosophy abandons the search for truth and transforms itself into conceptual militancy, it ceases to illuminate human experience and begins to obscure it.
+Conservatism, in this scenario, reappears as an almost subversive gesture, that of demanding that ideas be judged by their consequences, and not by their declared intentions.

-By revisiting the classical concept of hubris, this work sought to situate the revolutionary error within a broader horizon than immediate political debate.
-The attempt to transcend the limits of the human condition, to abolish the tragic aspects of existence, and to establish historical perfection is not merely naive.
-The punishment that follows is not the result of conspiracy, but of the very structure of reality, which resists the violation of its deepest laws.
+By rescuing the classic concept of hubris, this work sought to situate the revolutionary error within a broader horizon than the immediate political debate.
+The attempt to surpass the limits of the human condition, to abolish the tragic aspects of existence, and to establish historical perfection is not merely naive.
+The punishment that follows is the very structure of reality, which resists the violation of its deepest laws.

-The conservative does not offer a paradise.
-He offers something rarer and more difficult: the possibility of living in an imperfect world without destroying it in the name of an unattainable ideal.
+The conservative offers something rarer and more difficult: the possibility of living in an imperfect world without destroying it in the name of an unattainable ideal.
 His lucidity may seem arid to spirits intoxicated by the rhetoric of historical salvation, but it is precisely this aridity that preserves the ground upon which society is not dismantled to satisfy social engineers.

 José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site